- The first toaster was invented in 1906.

 The first patent application for an electric toaster was filed in 1906 by George Schneider of the American Electrical Heater Company of Detroit in collaboration with Albert Marsh.
 You might know Marsh as the guy who invented Nichrome – a heat-resistant material found in toasters.

-Marsh wanted to use his newly-invented alloy and go about selling a finished product – a toaster.
+Marsh wanted to use his newly-invented alloy and go about selling a finished product, and partnered with George Schneider.
 He eventually gave up on the idea and decided to produce only Nichrome itself.

 The First Commercially Successful Toaster